 KogScript is a general purpose programming language based on Lua.
 It may be run withinRead More

-So, we are now in an era where “Big Data” matters.
+We are now in an era where “Big Data” matters.
 We have oodles of choice when it comes to storing this data and a myriad of languages and tools to help us extract and report on that data.

 But what about monitoring.
-Do you know if you’ll run out of disk storage in the next month, next six months ?
-Do you know if your database is performing as well as it should ?
-Do you need more RAM to satisfy your query requirements ?
+Do you know if you’ll run out of disk storage in the next month, next six months?
+Do you know if your database is performing as well as it should?
+Do you need more RAM to satisfy your query requirements?

 These are questions invariably asked when there is a problem.
 When a database is initially commissioned and it is all new and shiny, the focus is usually to get up and running.
 Who cares what might happen in six months’ time, just tell me what my customers are doing!!

 And then disaster strikes.
 Six months down the road, space is getting tight, the data feeds are growing and you’ve committed to keeping 3 years worth of data on the database at any one time.